 Embezzlement is much easier to define than fraud.
 It is the act of improperly taking money from someone to whom you owe some type of duty.
 You’ve probably heard of an employee siphoning money from an employer into a personal account, but any manner of improperly using employer or client funds (a broker making unauthorized transactions, for instance) also may be considered embezzlement.

 Bribery involves paying someone in a powerful position to do something – or do nothing – which results in benefits for either, both, and/or other parties involved.
+Another form of bribery comes in the form of honest services fraud.
+(See our blog: What is Honest Services Fraud?)
 Although it can be difficult for federal regulators to prove and prosecute, individuals on either side of transactions like these may be held accountable.

 When large sums of money can’t be legitimately explained, criminal activities are usually involved in hiding the illegally obtained funds.

 One method is by simply not claiming the money.
 This is tax evasion.
 Related crimes range from including false information on tax forms to avoiding tax obligations via illegal property transfers.
 Tax law is complex, so there are endless ways to commit this crime.
 On the other side of that coin, there are just as many ways to misunderstand how to file correctly.
 A defense lawyer with a track record of success in this area can help you clear up any misfiling.

 The other method includes both hiding and using illegally obtained funds: money laundering, the criminal act of filtering “dirty” money through transactions designed to make it appear legitimate or “clean.”
 The process allows criminals to hide and accumulate wealth, and it is often linked to a whole host of other related criminal activities.